Stewart Resnick: Early life and education

 Resnick was born in 1936, and raised in a middle-class Jewish family in New Jersey and later moved to California with his family in the 1950s.
 His grandfather had immigrated from Ukraine when his father was 3.
 In 1959, he graduated with a BS from the University of California, Los Angeles and then a JD from the UCLA School of Law.
 While in law school, he founded his first business, a janitorial services company, which he sold in 1969.

 Career and companies

 With the money he made from his first company, Resnick bought The Franklin Mint, a subsidiary of Roll International Corporation, in 1986.
 Franklin Mint is known for making model cars, souvenir plates, figurines, and Civil War-inspired chess sets.
-Resnick served as CEO and chairman of the Franklin Mint Company until its sale in 2006.
-Since 1979 Resnick has served as President and chairman of The Wonderful Company, formerly known as Roll Global, which owns many businesses in Central California and beyond.
+Resnick was CEO and chairman of the Franklin Mint Company until its sale in 2006.
+Since 1979 Resnick has been president and chairman of The Wonderful Company, formerly known as Roll Global, which owns many businesses in Central California and beyond.
 Through this holding company he and his wife own the POM Wonderful and Fiji Water brands, Wonderful Halos, Wonderful Pistachios and Almonds, JUSTIN Wines, Landmark Wines, JNSQ Wines, Suterra Pest Control and the Teleflora floral wire service company.
 Resnick sat on the board of directors of LeapFrog Enterprises from 2002 to 2005.